mudasobwa/qipowl/README.md

 ## Intro

-_qipowl_ is the next generation markup environment.
-It’s not the markup language only, since it provides the very efficient and straightforward library to produce custom markups.
-It′s not the markup library either, since it comes with ready-to-use markdown-like markup and 2HTML converter.
+_qipowl_ is the next generation parser environment.
+It’s not the library for parsing, rather it is the framework to build extensive parsers for virtually every markup anyone may imagine.

 The main idea of _qipowl_ is to yield the power of [DSL in Ruby](http://jroller.com/rolsen/entry/building_a_dsl_in_ruby).